faamir/Youtube-Spam-Detection/README.md

 # Youtube-Spam-Detection

 Classification using Youtube-Spam-Detection dataset with various ML/DL methods and model selection.
-BERT, LSTM, All sklearn classifiers, XGboost, LightGBM and Hyperparameter tuning.
+BERT, LSTM, All sklearn classifiers, XGboost, LightGBM, Hyperparameter tuning and TF Serving.